WarheadsSE/node-gntp/README.md

 * [Growl for Windows](http://www.growlforwindows.com)
 * [Growl for Mac](http://growl.info)

+This library is currently intended for use with node stable v0.6.0+

 At the moment this library is mostly functional as a sender, but is not exactly user friendly.

 ## Known todos